bobbymathewpublic/Queens-Automation-Craigslist/README.md

 `categories.csv`
 `queries.csv`

-The output folder contains
+The output folder contains:

 `craigslist_listings.csv`

-This includes
+This is the output file.